AnmarHani/AutoDjango/README.md

+# Usage
+- Just Download These Files In Your Django Project On The Root Of Your Django Project

 # auto-app-drf (projectname) (appname)
 - Creates a more automated startapp command for django rest frameowork (urls, serializers, admin, views, models, etc..)